troblin03/tech-with-tom/soft-skills/kpis.md

    d) _Who_ will own the data and responsibility for a KPI.
 Ensure that data that feeds into the KPI is of good quality and availability. in my project, **personas** were used to identify who the KPI was applicable to

+There is a key differentiator between MI and and performance metrics.
+A KPI is data used to assess and drive performance, MI is information surrounding business processes, giving contextual understanding to someone assessing the team / group